Ayushman0Singh/DeepLearningNotebooks/README.md

 - **Semantic Search using Nearest Neighbors vs. Approximate Nearest Neighbors:**
   This notebook offers a detailed comparison of the computational cost of Nearest Neighbors (NN) algorithms for semantic searching.
 This notebook explores the algorithms that lie at the heart of modern Vector Databases (ANN).

+  # TO BE ADDED
+1. RAG-BASED SEARCH ON DOTA DOCUMENTATION
+2. Some AI-Agents Use-case
+3. DL notebook (phone format)

 Feel free to explore these notebooks.
 If you find them useful or have any feedback, don't hesitate to reach out.
 Happy coding!